resource-watch/resource-watch/README.md

 _Please take this into account where a page should be placed based on these criteria._

-Every time you add a new page, you will need to tell _Next_ when it should load it.
-This can be done in the `./routes.js` file.

 Apart from the custom pages, there are 3 unique pages defined by _Next_ will see below:

 #### _app